SegopotsoMakhutja/WookieMovies/README.md

 ### Evaluation Criteria

--   **TypeScript** best practices
+-   [x] **TypeScript** best practices
--   We're looking for you to produce working code, with enough room to demonstrate how to structure components in a small program.
+-   [x] We're looking for you to produce working code, with enough room to demonstrate how to structure components in a small program.
--   Show us your work through your commit history
+-   [x] Show us your work through your commit history
--   Completeness: did you complete the features?
+-   [ ] Completeness: did you complete the features?
--   Correctness: does the functionality act in sensible, thought-out ways?
+-   [ ] Correctness: does the functionality act in sensible, thought-out ways?
--   Maintainability: is it written in a clean, maintainable way?
+-   [ ] Maintainability: is it written in a clean, maintainable way?
--   Testing: is the system adequately tested?
+-   [ ] Testing: is the system adequately tested?

+### Solution
+**Screenshots**

+### Thoughts

+-   Mobile responsiveness wasn't a priority for this project, but it's a good idea to have a responsive design.
+-   I would like to see a more detailed view of the movie details. be able to click on the cast and crew members to see their details or see other movies they star in.
+-   some challenges that were a bit unexpected, is sorting the movies according genre, I initially thought the movies belonged to a certain genre, but I realized that the genre was a list.

 ### CodeSubmit